inovex/scrumlr.io/docs/src/content/docs/self-hosting/docker.md

 docker-compose up -d
 ```

+After a few seconds you can check with `docker ps --all` to see if all the containers have started up.
+If one crashed or if there is an issue you can check logs with `docker logs (container name or id)`

 ## Reverse Proxy
 We strongly recommend using a reverse proxy to handle TLS termination and to provide a secure connection to your users.
-Scrumlr should work with all major reverse proxies like Nginx, Traefik, or Caddy.
+Scrumlr should work with all major reverse proxies like [Nginx](https://nginx.org), [Traefik](https://traefik.io/traefik/) or [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy).
 We automatically include a caddy deployment in the docker-compose file, which you can use as a reverse proxy.
-All you need to do is updating the Caddyfile to include your host domain instead of `0.0.0.0:80`.
+All you need to do is updating the `Caddyfile` to include your host domain instead of `0.0.0.0:80`.
-If you dont want TLS you can simply keep the specified port.
+If you don't want TLS you can simply keep the specified port.
 Keep in mind that running Scrumlr without TLS is **not recommended**.

 ```
 your_domain {
 }
 ```

+## Troubleshooting

+### Scrumlr works fine on my machine, but others get an error when they click on "Start now"

+Make sure the `SCRUMLR_SERVER_URL` in the `.env` file uses your external ip address, instead of `localhost` or `127.0.0.1`.
+You can search "what is my ip" on the internet to find your external ip address.